 Building something organically, from the ground up is gratifying.
 A lot has happened in our first three years.
 Bandon Rain has gone from offering two year-round ciders to four (plus several seasonal ciders), from a pickup truck to a proper delivery van, & expanded production capability in order to expand from being available in a single town to statewide distribution.

 Bandon Rain has major expansion plans on the horizon.
-In 2020, we will be opening our own taproom in Bandon, where we’ll serve our ciders, plus guest taps from our favorite Pacific Northwest cideries and breweries.
-We’ll also be offering Bandon Rain merchandise & growlers to go.
+In the summer of 2020, opened our own taproom in Bandon, where we serve our ciders, plus guest taps from our favorite Pacific Northwest cideries and breweries, along with Bandon Rain merchandise & growlers to go.
+We’ll be moving and expanding our production space in the connected warehouse.
 We also look forward to continuing to create new flavors & recipes.

 We’re small but growing.
 Most of our cider is created from ingredients that can be sourced from the Pacific Northwest, and whenever possible, we support local businesses.
 If we aren’t already, we hope we’ll soon be available in your favorite restaurant, bar or taproom.